panther-labs/panther/docs/gitbook/development.md

 ![High level architecture diagram](.gitbook/assets/high-level-arch-diagram.png)

-This diagram has been simplified to just the core components of Panther.
-For a slightly more detailed architecture diagram, see the bottom of this page.
+For a more detailed architecture diagram, see the bottom of this page.

 ## Environment